oh2mp/gear360hack/USAGE.md

 ### Other browsers?

 I don't know and just at the moment I am too lazy to google.
-If you know, please tell me.
+If you know, please let me know it too.

+### Semi-manual method

+Another method would be to take a normal still photo at the same location and copy the coordinates from it later.
+It can be done eg. with [ExifTool](https://exiftool.org/).

+__Note that if you want to upload your photospheres to Google Maps, the GPS coordinates _must_ exist in EXIF.__